LGBTQ themes in video games

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) characters have been depicted in video games since the 1980s.
-Throughout the history of video games, LGBTQ characters have been almost nonexistent for a long time, reflecting the overall heteronormativity of the medium.
-While there has been a trend towards greater representation of LGBTQ people in video games, they are frequently identified as LGBTQ in secondary material, such as comics, rather than in the games themselves.
-Often, LGBTQ characters and themes, when they are included, are underrepresented, minimized, or watered down.
-Queer games and characters have also often found themselves being the subjects of cultural crossfires or moral panics.
+GLAAD estimates games with LGBTQ characters or storylines account for less than 2% of all games, this could be seen as an example of heteronormativity, as when sexuality is used in game content, games generally rely on heterosexual narratives.
+While the frequency of LGBTQ content in video games has increased over time it has faced accusations of tokenism.
 In 2018, Sam Greer of GamesRadar+ found only 179 games commercially released games with any LGBTQ representation, only 83 of which have queer characters who are playable characters, and only 8 of those games feature a main character who is pre-written as queer as opposed to them being queer as an option.
+LGBTQ games and characters were one the targets of the Gamergate harassment campaign.